 Providing effective support and management for staff and representatives

-While primarily intended to safeguard children and vulnerable adults, SETA’s safeguarding policy also serves to protect staff and representatives from unsubstantiated allegations of improper conduct.
+SETA’s safeguarding policy serves to protect all individuals, including staff and representatives from unsubstantiated allegations of improper conduct.

-A full copy of SETA’s Safeguarding Children and Vulnerable Adults Policy is available upon request
+A full copy of SETA’s Safeguarding Policy can be downloaded here